Skip to content

 So, that was a lot of reading, but I’ll try and boil down the above to a set of points as to what is essential and what is preferable in a file that you send me.

 • Time constraints: Try not to push side lengths.
-I’d recommend 4:30 maximum for a 7″ at 45rpm, 8 minutes for a 10″ at 45rpm, 12 minutes for a 10″ at 33rpm, 12 minutes for a 12″ at 45rpm and 18 minutes for a 12″ at 33rpm!
-Going over this will compromise the final product in some way(s) to some extent(s).
+I’d recommend 4:30 maximum for a 7″ at 45rpm, 7:30 minutes for a 10″ at 45rpm, 12 minutes for a 10″ at 33rpm, 10 minutes for a 12″ at 45rpm and 18 minutes for a 12″ at 33rpm.
+Going over this will compromise the final product in some way(s) to some extent(s), and with some bass heavy material you might get even less on a side.

 Paying attention to these points should give me something I can work with, without having to spend hours fiddling around and doing test cut after test cut.